MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/teams-for-vdi.md

 ### Client deployment, installation, and setup

 - Teams on VDI isn't automatically updated in the way that non-VDI Teams clients are.
 You have to update the VM image at least once a month by installing a new MSI as described in the [Install the Teams desktop app on VDI](#install-the-teams-desktop-app-on-vdi) section.
-- MacOs and Linux-based clients are not supported at this time.
-Support for the Citrix-based platform will be announced by Citrix at a future time.
+- MacOs and Linux-based clients are not supported by Citrix at this time.
 - Dual installation **TBD**

 ### Calling and meeting

 - Interoperability with Skype for Business is limited to audio calls, no video modality.
 - NoDual Tone Multi Frequency (DTMF) is currently not supported.
 - Joining Teams meetings as an anonymous user isn't AV-optimized.
 The user can join the meeting and have a non-optimized experience.
-This applies only to TAP.
 - Only a single incoming video stream is supported in meetings or group calls.
 When multiple people send video, only the dominant speaker's video is shown at any given time.
 - Incoming and outgoing video stream resolution is limited to 720p resolution.
 This is a WebRTC limitation.
 - Only one video stream from an incoming camera or screen share stream is supported.
 When there's an incoming screen share, that screen share is shown it instead of the video of the dominant speaker.